The "Official" Stuff

 So I went on my own "Eat, Pray, Love" journey to find myself and to build confidence in that person once I found her.
 It took living intentionally, a lot of time and introspection, some tears and a bunch of journal pages - over 400 if you're curious.

 Along this journey, things started happening.

-I started to discover and then build genuine confidence in who I was apart from the number, role and title that had molded me in the first place and given me validation.
+I started to discover and then build genuine confidence in who I was apart from the number, role and title that had molded me and given me validation throughout my life.
 On that path I finally addressed past events that I'd just swept under the rug because I didn't want to deal with them.
 And that brought healing.